RouHim/beammp-server-beiwagen/README.md

 ## Usage

-Iz can download and update all of your desired mods, defined as environment variables.
+It can download and update all of your desired mods, defined as environment variables.

-> Sadly this is not compilable to ARMv7.

 ### Parameter

-The parameter `BW_CLIENT_MODS_DIR` is already set in the `rouhim/beammp-server` image, if it is used as a standalone application it still has to be set manually.

 | Name               | Description                                                                       | Default value | Example                    |
 |--------------------|-----------------------------------------------------------------------------------|---------------|----------------------------|